wasm-forge/ic-wasi-polyfill/README.md

 * `transient` use the transient file system implementation.
 This works faster but does not take the advantage of keeping the file system's state in stable memory.
 * `report_wasi_calls` outputs statistical information of the called polyfill functions.
+* `skip_unimplemented_functions` rather than throw exception on calling the unimplemented function, its implementation will be missing in the compilation.